boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

    As described in {{!I-D.ietf-ivy-network-inventory-yang}}, the Network Inventory YANG data model is used to maintain the base network inventory information.
-This document defines the YANG module "ietf- energy-saving-management", which augments network element of the network Inventory base model with energy saving modes and augments the component of the network inventory base model with energy consumption and energy saving attributes.
+This document defines the YANG module "ietf- energy-saving-mgt", which augments network element of the network Inventory base model with energy saving modes, associated energy saving methods and augments the component of the network inventory base model with capability related power attributes.
+In addition, "ietf-energy-saving-mgt" also augments the node of asbstract network model defined in {{！RFC8345}} with energy consumption and power usage related attributes.

    At the network element level, the data model covers configuration of the energy saving mode and a set of related parameters to manage